West Coast Hotel Co. v. Parrish: Significance

 Chief Justice Hughes stated in his autobiographical notes that Roosevelt's proposal to change the composition of the court "had not the slightest effect on our [the court's] decision" and that the delay in the ruling, which was caused only by Harlan Fiske Stone's absence, led to false speculation that Roosevelt's proposal had intimidated the court into ruling in favor of Washington's minimum wage law.
 Both Hughes and Roberts also acknowledged that because of the overwhelming support that had been shown for the New Deal through Roosevelt's re-election in November 1936, Hughes was able to persuade Roberts to stop basing his votes on his own political beliefs and to start siding with him during future decisions on New Deal legislation.
 In one of his notes from 1936, Hughes wrote that Roosevelt's re-election forced the court to depart from "its fortress in public opinion" and severely weakened its capability to base its rulings on personal or political beliefs.

 Roberts had voted in favor of Washington State's minimum wage on December 19, 1936, just two days after oral arguments concluded, and the Court was evenly divided only because pro-New Deal Associate Justice Stone was then absent for illness.

-Roberts's move was notoriously referred to as "the switch in time that saved nine."
+Roberts's move was humorously referred to as "the switch in time that saved nine."
 Shortly after leaving the Court, Roberts reportedly burned all of his legal and judicial papers.
 As a result, there is no significant collection of his manuscript papers, unlike for most other modern Justices.
 Roberts prepared a short memorandum that discussed his alleged change of stance around the time of the court-packing effort, which he left in the hands of Justice Felix Frankfurter.
 In his dissenting opinion, Associate Justice Sutherland wrote that "the meaning of the Constitution does not change with the ebb and flow of economic events," a remark that has been read as an admonition aimed at Roberts.

+For her part, Elsie Parrish said of the decision that she was "happier over what it will mean to the working women of the state than over the money I will receive," and "There will be thousands of girls and women working for whatever they could get in this state, and now they will get a break."